canonical/ubuntu-cloud-docs/oracle/oracle-explanation/canonical-offerings.rst

 With a single image type that is validated to work on both virtual machines and bare metal instances, the images aim to provide a consistent experience for users.

-Although only Ubuntu LTS (Long-Term Support) images are publicly available on Oracle Cloud, Canonical also builds Oracle-optimised images for non-LTS releases.
-This allows for continuous internal testing and ensures that future LTS releases work well on Oracle Cloud.

 For instructions on how to find the images, refer to :doc:`../oracle-how-to/find-ubuntu-images`.

 Optimisations for Oracle Cloud
 ------------------------------

-Generally the images are built in a qcow2 format and support the following options:
+The images support the following options:

 * Boot firmware - boot with BIOS or UEFI (preferred).
 ARM64 images only support UEFI boot.
 * Launch modes - support for both PARAVIRTUALIZED and NATIVE launch modes.